srnichols/CosmosDbAdventureWorks/README.md

 * **data-loader**: This project allows you to populate using the relational SQL Server AdventureWorks-2017 data into CosmosDB NoSQL databases, providing multiple evolutions of the container development from v1 to v4

-* **modeling-demos**: This contains the app that shows the evolution of the data models from database v1 to v4 i.e. reshaping the relational data in stages into CosmosDb.
+* **modeling-demos**: This contains the app that shows the evolution of the data models from database v1 to v4 i.e. reshaping the relational data in stages into CosmosDB.

 * **change-feed-categories**: This project uses change feed processor to monitor the product categories container for changes and then propagates those to the products container.

 * **change-feed-category-sales**: This project uses change feed processor to maintain a materialized view aggregate of total sales for each product category by monitoring the customer container for new orders and then updating the salesByCategory container with the new sales totals.

 * **models**: This project contains all of the POCO classes used in the other projects.

 ## Source data